 For cash buyers, this means having the money in the bank, with bank statements to prove it.
-Home buyers using a mortgage loan can benefit from getting pre-approved by a mortgage lender.
+Home buyers using a mortgage loan can benefit from getting pre-approval by a mortgage lender.
 In a competitive market like Tacoma, sellers will want to know that you have your financing squared away.

 What Are Mortgage Rates Doing?

-Looking forward, analysts with both the Mortgage Bankers Association and Freddie Mac expect interest rates to rise gradually throughout 2017.
+Looking forward, analysts with both the Mortgage Bankers Association and Freddie Mac expect interest rates to rise gradually throughout 2020.

 This outlook, combined with the forecast for rising home prices, has created a sense of urgency for home buyers in Tacoma and across the Seattle metro area.
-In short, those who postpone their purchases until later in 2017 could end up paying more for a home, and for a mortgage loan.
+In short, those who postpone their purchases until later in 2019 could end up paying more for a home, and for a mortgage loan.
 So there’s a lot to consider.

 Good News: Higher Loan Loan Limits in Tacoma

-Federal housing officials recently announced they would increase both FHA and conforming (conventional) loan limits for 2017.
-This is in response to significant home-price gains that occurred during 2016.
+Federal housing officials recently announced they would increase both FHA and conforming (conventional) loan limits for 2019.
+This is in response to significant home-price gains that occurred during 2018.

 To be clear, borrowers can still obtain financing above these limits.
 It would just require a “jumbo” mortgage, and that often means a larger down payment as well.